Kemal Kılıçdaroğlu

-Before entering politics, Kılıçdaroğlu was a civil servant and served as the President of the Social Insurance Institution (SSK) from 1992 to 1996 and again from 1997 to 1999.
+Before entering politics, Kılıçdaroğlu was a civil servant and served as the director-general of the Social Security Institution from 1992 to 1996 and again from 1997 to 1999.
 He was elected to Parliament in the 2002 general election and became the CHP's parliamentary group leader.
-In the 2009 local elections, he was nominated as CHP's candidate for the Mayor of İstanbul, but lost against the AKP.
-He was elected deputy chairman of the Socialist International on 31 August 2012.
+In the 2009 local elections, he was nominated as the CHP candidate to run for Mayor of İstanbul, but lost to the AKP.

 After Deniz Baykal resigned as the party's leader in 2010, Kılıçdaroğlu announced his candidacy and was unanimously elected as the leader of the CHP.
-He was seen as likely to breathe new life into the CHP.
-Although the CHP saw a subsequent increase in its share of the vote, it was unable to unseat the ruling AKP as of 2023.
-As leader of the main opposition, Kılıçdaroğlu's strategy has been to construct big-tent coalitions with other parties, which culminated in the formation of the Nation Alliance and CHP's subsequent victories in the 2019 local elections.
-He is the CHP's presidential candidate for the 2023 Turkish presidential election.
+He was elected deputy chairman of the Socialist International in August 2012.
+He was seen as likely to modernize the CHP.
+Although the CHP saw a subsequent increase in its share of the vote, it was unable to unseat the ruling AKP.
+Kılıçdaroğlu was criticized for not resigning CHP chairman after losing four general elections, until his own defeat in the party's 2023 Ordinary Convention.

+As leader of the main opposition, Kılıçdaroğlu attempted constructing big-tent coalitions with other parties, which culminated in the formation of the Nation Alliance and CHP's subsequent victories in the 2019 local elections.
+He was the CHP's and the Nation Alliance's joint candidate for the 2023 Turkish presidential election, but lost to incumbent President Recep Tayyip Erdoğan.
+After his loss, he was voted out as leader of the CHP on 5 November 2023 and was replaced by Özgür Özel.

 Early life

-Kemal Karabulut was born on 17 December 1948 in the Ballıca village of Nazımiye district in Tunceli Province, eastern Turkey to Kamer, a clerk-recorder of deeds and his wife Yemuş.
-He was the fourth of seven children.
+Kemal Karabulut was born on 17 December 1948 in the Ballıca village of Nazımiye district in Tunceli Province, eastern Turkey, to Kamer, a clerk-recorder of deeds and his wife Yemuş.
+Kemal Kılıçdaroğlu was the fourth oldest of their seven children.

+Kemal's father changed the family's surname from Karabulut to Kılıçdaroğlu in the 1960s because everyone in their village had the same last name (Karabulut).
 His father was among thousands of exiled Alevis following the failed Dersim rebellion.

 Kemal continued his primary and secondary education in various places such as Erciş, Tunceli, Genç, and Elazığ.
-He was educated in economics at the Ankara Academy of Economics and Commercial Sciences (now Gazi University), from which he graduated in 1971.
+He studied economics at the Ankara Academy of Economics and Commercial Sciences, now Gazi University, from which he graduated in 1971.
 During his youth, he earned his living by selling goods.